Your pace, on your timeline.

-Learn alongside other parents who have children with neurobehavioral differences and challenging behavioral symptoms.
-Make connections with other parents who "get it" and share your lived experience.
+Hear about the experiences of other parents who have children with neurobehavioral differences and challenging behavioral symptoms.
+Learn about ways to connect with other parents who "get it" and share your lived experience.

-Walk away from this 9 hour training with concrete strategies on how to form a deeper connection with your challenging child and how to parent them in ways that align with their unique brain function.
+Complete the self-guided course with concrete strategies on forming a deeper connection with your challenging child and parenting them in ways that align with their unique brain function.